 we photographed and cataloged killer whales in Norway since 2003.
 We also collected plenty of pictures from people and photographers and could identified over 700 individual killer whales (orcinus orca) in northern Norway and the coast of Møre.
 Some pods were re-sighted in many consecutive years, especially during herring feeding inside the Vestfjord and Tysfjord (2003-2008).
 We also collected pictures from summer observations and salmon feeding areas in Lofoten (2010-2019).

 Long-finned pilot whale

 Photo-ID: since 2006, we could identify more than 400 individuals in at least 12 different groups.
 Groups visit the Vestfjord every year and we have many re-sightings!

 These two Photo-ID catalogs serve as baseline for our research to investigate occurrence, biology and social behavior, which includes group formation, social interactions and communication.
-Once we can identify the group and individuals, we can create a vocal repertoire catalogs of all the different pods.
+Once we can identify the group and individuals, we can create vocal repertoire catalogs of all the different pods.